 If you’re the type, you can always take it a step further by wiping down door handles, light switches and toilet handles with antibacterial wipes.

 Let's be indiscreet for a second: Do be adventurous and try the ‘bum guns’ in the restrooms in SouthEast Asia (or the bidets in Europe).
 They are awesome - we all swore we’d install one in our restrooms back home.
-I didn't, but they were still amazing.
+I didn't, but that's not because they weren't amazing.

 Safe sex